tylerdave/OpenAPI-Tutorial/presentation/slides.md

 responses:
   UnknownResponse:
-    description: This response is not yet docuemtned by this API.
+    description: This response is not yet documented by this API.
 ```

 ???